 In my Bachelor thesis I made the straight forward attempt to compare different solutions that enable RESTful architectures in Java.
 I ended up comparing Jersey, RESTEasy and Restlet, libraries that enable you to build RESTful APIs, under the requirements of the offifical standardization JAX-RS.
 In addition, I compared their well doing under the light of the next generation of JAX-RS 2.0.

 I guess every programmer would have said that it is a useless attempt to compare these libraries based on the standardization.
 However, personally it was a great learning exercise.
 It again taught me more in the fields of APIs.
 When comparing and implementing a RESTful service with three different libraries, you get to know the fine-grained differences.
 I was able to get to know the constraints of each library.
-In addition, I could evaluate the constraints compared to a standardization.
+I was able to get a feeling about good and bad API design.
+In addition, I could evaluate the constraints compared to an official standardization.

 Leaving the topic of distributed systems, I want to thank my teacher, who had this lasting impact by lecturing distributed systems and for giving me the chance to write my Bachelor thesis about this topic.

 The last years of my time at university, mobile development and single page applications became a popular topic.
 Everything I learned before came together in both subjects.
-It was about accessing sensors of a mobile device, using third-party libraries like Ember to build a sophisticated application, designing own interfaces to Angular components, and gathering data from third-party platforms.
+It was about accessing sensors of a mobile device, using libraries such as Ember to build a sophisticated single page application, designing own interfaces for Angular components, and gathering data from third-party platforms.
+I even built an own windows phone app in my spare time which consumed an open API of a popular platform.
 Everything by using APIs.

 After my experience with distributed systems, I started to code in my free time.
 Suddenly I was able to build things.
 I was not limited to a dull sandbox anymore.
 Applications were able to communicate with third-party platforms, sensors and libraries.
 They could communicate with each other.
 Larger libraries turned out to be frameworks, yet they were consumed the same as a library by using an API.